igbatov/sci-map/README.md

 So basically we have a graph of phenomenas that is connected by which produces which.

-However, number of phenomenas is produced may enormous, so to ease exploration we organize them in groups.
+However, number of phenomenas produced may enormous, so to ease exploration of map we may organize them in groups.
-For example Human produces Science, Languages, Arts, Philosophy, Countries, Companies and so on And Science is just and name for group of other groups - namely Physics, Medicine, Mathematics, Economics and so on.
+For example Human produces Science, Languages, Arts, Philosophy, Countries, Companies and so on And Science is just a name for group of other groups - namely Physics, Medicine, Mathematics, Economics and so on.

-In contrast to connections between phenomenas partition of phenomenas on groups is subjective and can have multiple equally useful variants.
+In contrast to connections between phenomenas, partition of phenomenas on groups is subjective and can have multiple equally useful variants.

 Also, it is important that very often we do not know yet exactly what really produces phenomena We know maybe some correlations and have some hypothesis or theories about it.
-We know that this hypothesis should be further verified by experiments.
+And we know that this hypothesis should be further verified by experiments.

 Also, some phenomenas involve a complex concepts that has its non-trivial structure.
-(For example a cell is such a complex phenomena with its structure).
+(For example a cell is such a complex phenomena with its own structure).

 And last but not least one may have questions that she seeks to answer.